Tango Desktop Project, Icons for Everyone

 There are three types of perspective in Tango icons:

-- Flat or On the Shelf - This perspective resembles an object on a shelf at eye level, looking at an object from above, or laying on surface.
+- Flat or On the Shelf - This perspective resembles an object on a shelf at eye level, looking at an object from above, or laying on a surface.
 This is a common perspective for toolbar icons and document type icons.

 - On Table - This perspective is common for application icons, though action or toolbar icons can utilize this perspective, see the battery icon above.